Simple Wiring Problems Can Create Big Internal Issues?

 What happens if there’s a kink in a fiber cable in a company’s server room?

-What happens if a fiber cable coming through a wall conduit ‘snags’ and bends to far before it reaches a computer?
+What happens if a fiber cable coming through a wall conduit ‘snags’ and bends too far before it reaches a computer?

 Slower download speeds?
 Lost data?
 Or worse — complete network failure?

-Computer networks are the backbone of today’s data driven business.
-Businesses need to transfer huge amounts of data and to do this fast.
+Computer networks are the backbone of today’s data-driven business.
+Businesses need to transfer huge amounts of data and do this fast.
 These needs have transformed the way that networks are designed and installed and importantly shifted away from the standard copper-based to fiber optic cables.

 Design engineers know that fiber cable management is a critical issue.
 If minimum bend radii of fiber optics are not properly maintained, signal integrity is lost, causing loss of data and possible catastrophes.
 DTi has a solution.

 Fiber optic cables use light pulses to transmit information, whereas copper-based cables transmit electric pulses.
 Light transmissions are dramatically faster than electrical pulses and increase the amount of data that can be transmitted vs. copper.

 However, fiber cables have a weakness.
 If a fiber cable is bent too sharply, the optical signal can be degraded or lost.
 Bending causes the signal to be reflected or refracted internally or it may literally fail to make the “turn” and hit the fiber cladding.
 Bending can also cause micro-cracking, which can permanently damage the individual fibers, especially during the pulling involved in most installations.

 Typically, the greatest likelihood of damage occurs when the cable runs into or out of a server rack or through a conduit and needs to bend.
 Controlling that bend is critical.